kubeflow/website/content/en/docs/ibm/create-cluster.md

 +++
-title = "Create an IBM Cloud cluster" description = "Instructions for creating a Kubernetes cluster on IBM Cloud" weight = 5
+title = "Create an IBM Cloud cluster or connect to an existing cluster" description = "Instructions for creating a Kubernetes cluster on IBM Cloud" weight = 5
 +++

 This guide describes how to create a Kubernetes cluster with IBM Cloud Kubernetes Service.

 [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service/) provides powerful tools and services to help deploy highly available containerized apps in Kubernetes clusters and to automate, isolate, secure, manage, and monitor your workloads across zones or regions.

-You can use your existing clusters to install Kubeflow as far as it meets the minimum system requirement.

 ## Prerequisites